-CLEARLAKE, Calif., April 15, 2000 - After a truly incredible turn of events at the BASSMASTER California Western Invitational on Clear Lake, there is little doubt which state now holds the title of "big bass capitol".
+CLEARLAKE, Calif., April 15, 2000 - After a truly incredible turn of events at the BASSMASTER California Western Invitational on Clear Lake, there is little doubt which state now holds the title of "big bass capital."

-"I wanted that record man!
+"I wanted that record, man!
 I wanted it so bad!" exclaimed Velvick as B.A.S.S. emcee Fish Fishburne and an appreciative crowd cheered their approval.
 Standing off to one side, Robert Lee could only shake his head in amazement.

-"California rules!" shouted one spectator as Velvick hoisted a pair of Clear Lake largemouth that anchored his 30-pound, six-ounce final day catch.
+"California rules!" shouted one spectator as Velvick hoisted a pair of Clear Lake largemouth that anchored his 30-pound, six-ounce final-day catch.
 Like his first and second day weights of 24-0 and 28-15, respectively, the Nevada pro backed up a pure sight fishing attack with a western big bait strategy.

 Focusing on sparse beds of hydrilla positioned in six feet of water or less, Velvick's 20 years of sight fishing paid off handsomely when the stormy conditions allowed visual contact with his targets.
-In those situations, he pitched an Anglers Choice five-inch Chubby Craw (Cajun craw pattern, brown/orange belly) rigged Texas style on 15-pound Maxima line to open pockets in the weeds.
+In those situations, he pitched an Anglers Choice five-inch Chubby Craw (Cajun craw pattern, brown/orange belly) rigged Texas style on a 15-pound Maxima line to open pockets in the weeds.
 The plastic craw was weighted with a small lead nail (1/16-ounce) inserted mid-bait to produce a horizontal fall.

-Unfortunately, these opportunities were somewhat limited after a pre-tournament storm front all but eliminated much of his "hard-core sight fishing water".
+Unfortunately, these opportunities were somewhat limited after a pre-tournament storm front all but eliminated much of his "hard-core sight fishing water."

-"They went from spawning to surfing", laughed Velvick about the effects of turbulent water in his key, north-lake bay.
+"They went from spawning to surfing," laughed Velvick about the effects of turbulent water in his key, north-lake bay.

 Recognizing the need for a solid, big fish backup pattern, Velvick turned to an eight-inch Basstrix swim bait (a fish-shaped, kick-tail type of lure rigged internally with a 3/8-ounce weight and sporting two exposed hooks) rigged on Maxima 20-pound test.
 With male bass trying to coax the larger females to the beds, Velvick got some of his biggest fish by working the swim bait over the bedding areas.